Symbiota Data Fields

 See Darwin Core's fieldNumber

-Owner Code: The acronym of the owning institution.
-Only enter a value if the owning institution is different than what was entered when the metadata for the collection institution was added to the portal.
+Institution Code: The acronym of the institution that stewards this occurrence.
+Only enter a value if the institution is different than what was entered when the metadata for the institution was added to the portal.

 See Darwin Core's ownerInstitutionCode